-Financial instruments, including loans, advances and receivables, bonds in issue and other payables as well as derivative financial instruments represent approximately 95% of the Group's assets as well as payables (end-2023: 95%).
+Financial instruments, including loans, advances and receivables, bonds in issue and other payables as well as derivative financial instruments, represent more than 95% of the Group's assets as well as payables (end-2023: 95%).

 Recognition of financial instruments

 Financial assets and liabilities are recognised when the Group companies become a party to the contractual provisions of the instruments.